Medical Parking Accommodations

 The college parking areas include designated and regulated handicap parking spaces, Merrimack does not determine the usage of these spaces.
 Rather, students on campus who have been pre-determined by their state and have an HP placard on display are permitted to park in these spaces.
 To learn how to obtain a HC plate or temporary placard, please contact the Massachusetts Registry of Motor Vehicles or visit the nearby Registry located 5 minutes from campus (down Route 114 in Lawrence, MA).
-If you already have an HP placard, please be sure to register you car with campus police.
+If you already have an HP placard, please be sure to register your car with the Parking Office.campus police.

 I don’t have a medical need personally, but can I be considered for a parking permit for a special circumstance?

-Reasonable Medical Parking Accommodations are available for students with medical needs only; however, if you have a special circumstance (i.e., family member with a medical need) please speak with campus police regarding your need.
+Reasonable Medical Parking Accommodations are available for students with medical needs only; however, if you have a special circumstance (i.e., family member with a medical need) please speak with the Parking Officecampus police regarding your need.

 What if I want to appeal the decision of my medical parking accommodation request?